semafor.com web signal

 3. TechCrunch Read →

-An agreement providing broader access to advanced models would allow G7 countries to develop stronger cybersecurity defenses against rivals such as China.
+An agreement providing broader access to advanced models would allow G7 countries to use the models to develop stronger cybersecurity defenses against rivals such as China.